 Our rustic wedding venue has elegant, timeless indoor and outdoor spaces that make for gorgeous photo opportunities.
 And not to mention, multiple ceremony and reception locations to choose from.

 Our Ten Favorite Mendocino CA County activities to plan around your wedding

-When you get married at Mountain House Estate, you not only get to benefit from our gorgeous property but also the inland and coastal activities of beautiful Mendocino County.
-When most think of California beaches, they think of SoCal’s sunshine, an entirely different vibe from NorCal.
+When you get married at Mountain House Estate, you not only get to benefit from our gorgeous property but also the inland and Mendocino CA coast activities.

-From San Francisco, this scenic byway features rolling hills and some of the world’s tallest trees.
+From San Francisco, this scenic byway features rolling hills and some of the world’s tallest trees (Redwood forests and Oak trees).
 And best yet, this winding road leads you right to Mountain House Estate, in the Yorkville Highlands AVA – bring on the wine tasting!

 2. Taste organic wines at Yorkville Cellars

 Certified organic since 1986, this small-lot winery.
 If you get a chance to visit, ask for a blind tasting of their Bordeaux varietals – it’s an interactive and intimate tasting room experience.

 P.S.
 If you get to meet Kevin, ask him how he became the “rockin’ shepherd.”

 3. Indulge your sweet tooth at Paysanne in Boonville, CA.